spcl/serverless-benchmarks/docs/experiments.md

 [02:16:25.795266] AWS-696e Received 60 entries, found results for 50 out of 50 invocations
 ```

-Afterward, you will find a new file `<experiment>_results_<mem-size>-processed.json` for each experiment configuration.
+Afterward, you will find a new file for each experiment configuration called `<experiment>_results_<mem-size>-processed.json`.
 Each invocation will have a new data entry, containing billing data and time as measured by the cloud provider:

 ```json
   "billing": {